 2. Agree to and adhere to Vessel Works health and safety policy

-3. Agree to and adhere to Vessel Works site rules
+3. Agree to and adhere to Vessel Works Marine Hub site rules

 Once your company is registered, any representative or guest of your company must complete the Vessel Works induction before entering the site.
-This will take 15mins, be sure to read carefully as there is short quiz at the end.
+Please watch the induction video and complete the short quiz.